World Climbing Series: Individual disciplines

-For each discipline (lead, bouldering and speed), the points awarded to each athlete are added together throughout the World Cup series in order to determine an overall World Cup ranking.
-If an athlete participates in all competitions in a discipline, their worst result is discarded (provided that IFSC organizes at least 6 competitions for that season).
-At the end of the season, the athlete with highest ranking in each discipline will be considered to be the overall winner of the World Cup series, and will be awarded a trophy.
+For each discipline (lead, bouldering and speed), the points awarded to each athlete are added together throughout the World Cup series in order to determine an overall World Climbing Series ranking.
+If an athlete participates in all competitions in a discipline, their worst result is discarded (provided that World Climbing organizes at least 6 competitions for that season).
+At the end of the season, the athlete with highest ranking in each discipline will be considered to be the overall winner of the World Climbing Series, and will be awarded a trophy.
 The athletes ranking second and third will be awarded a plate.

 National team ranking

 At the end of each competition, a national team ranking is determined, for each discipline, by adding the ranking points of the three highest ranked individual team members.
-For each discipline (lead, bouldering and speed), the points awarded to each team are added together throughout the World Cup series in order to determine the overall team ranking.
-If a team participates in all competitions in a discipline, its worst result is discarded (provided that IFSC organizes at least 6 competitions for that season).
+For each discipline (lead, bouldering and speed), the points awarded to each team are added together throughout the World Climbing Series in order to determine the overall team ranking.
+If a team participates in all competitions in a discipline, its worst result is discarded (provided that World Climbing organizes at least six competitions for that season).
 At the end of the season, the team with highest overall ranking is awarded a trophy.